Festival of Joy 2019

 Day of Liberation

-Again this year the program Culture & Information on Austrian TV’s ORF III will broadcast the Festival of Joy live from Vienna’s Heldenplatz.
-The TV broadcast is the climax of an extensive focus on the history of Concentration Camp Mauthausen and its satellite camps.
+Again this year, ORF III (Austrian Broadcasting Corporation) will broadcast the Festival of Joy live from the Heldenplatz in Vienna.
+Already the TV broadcast has been the highlight of an extensive thematic focus on the history of the Mauthausen concentration camp and its satellite camps.

 Over the past 6 years, more than 58,000 visitors have sent a strong message for the establishment of a worthy commemoration on May 8 as the Day of Liberation.